cssearcy/AYS-R-Coding-SPR-2020/schedule.md

 This section introduces logical statements used to create custom groups from your data.

 ## Learning Objectives

-Once you have completed this section you will be able to:
+Once you have completed this section you will be able to
 * translate human language phrases to a computer language
 * create subsets of data